- Heart attacks

 Women may have different heart attack symptoms compared to men.
-Women are more likely to experience chest pain without pressure than men.
-Women may also have certain symptoms more often than men, like shortness of breath, weakness, fatigue, indigestion, nausea/vomiting and palpitations, pain in the upper back, arm, neck and jaw.
+Women are more likely to experience chest pain without pressure compared to men.
+Women may also have certain symptoms more often, like shortness of breath, weakness, fatigue, indigestion, nausea/vomiting and palpitations, pain in the upper back, arm, neck and jaw.
 If you, or someone you know, are experiencing symptoms of a possible heart attack, consult your doctor immediately.

 What are Your risk factors?<sup>2,3</sup>